On Existence of Truthful Fair Cake Cutting Mechanisms: Introduction

 \subsection{Our Results}

 As the main result of this paper, we resolve Problem~\ref{openP:main} by proving that there does not exist a (deterministic) truthful proportional cake cutting mechanism.
 This impossibility result can be extended to the setting where there are only two agents, each agent has a strictly positive value on any part of the cake (we say that the agents are \emph{hungry} in this case), and the mechanism is allowed to leave some part of the cake unallocated.

-To circumvent this impossibility result, we propose a weaker truthful notion called \emph{risk-averse truthful}.
-This is motivated by the truthful guarantee of the \emph{I-cut-you-choose} protocol: the protocol works for two agents; the first agent cuts the cake into two pieces (s)he believes to have equal value; the second agent selects the piece with a higher value, and the remaining piece is given to the first agent.
-The truthfulness of the second agent is apparent.
-For the first agent, (s)he has no incentive to manipulate without the knowledge of the second agent's valuation, for otherwise there is a risk for him/her to receive a piece less than a half of the entire cake.
-Our risk-averse truthful notion captures the risk-averseness of the agents and the setting where an agent does not know other agents' valuations.
+We further show that the impossibility result extends to the setting where only approximate proportionality is required, for some constant approximation ratio sufficiently close to $1$.

+\paragraph{Main Result} \textit{There does not exist a deterministic, truthful, and (approximately) proportional mechanism, even if there are only two agents, agents are hungry, and the mechanism is allowed to discard some parts of the cake.} (Theorem~\ref{thm:main2} and Theorem~\ref{thm:main2_approx})

+We next consider a natural special case where all agents' value density functions are monotone, in addition to being piecewise-constant.
+We show that truthful is compatible with envy-freeness under this setting.
+However, truthful and fairness are incompatible with Pareto-optimality.